Sleep setup 65°F saves 3 energy units every morning - autism sleep environment

 I realized I need an additional 30 minutes to an hour of sleep some days due to constant sensory overload.

 Small changes.
-Massive spoon savings.
+Massive energy savings.

 The Reality